csr/wookieepedia-full-stack/README.md

 ## Getting Started

-First off, ensure you have Docker installed.
+First off, ensure you have Docker and Docker Compose installed.
 You can either download [Docker Desktop](https://www.docker.com/products/docker-desktop/) (easier to use but it requires a license if you're working in an enterprise) or [install Docker Engine](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script) directly.

 Let's clone the project: